FykVolodymyr/Volodymyr-Fyk-Portfolio/README.md

-# 📊 Data Analytics Portfolio
+# 📊 Volodymyr's Data Analytics Portfolio

 This repository serves as a central hub for my data analytics portfolio.
 It contains links and summaries of individual projects where I apply Python, SQL, and Power BI to explore, analyse, and visualise business datasets.